 The following is our wish list of ways in which our community might be able to contribute to our organisation and support the needs of the young people with whom we work.
 Please contact us if you might be able to help out with any of the following.

-Someone willing to print our workbooks evaluations and other collateral for us
+A Graphic Designer willing to design our invitations, workbooks, and other collateral for us

 Someone willing to provide bus services to our young mums for their graduation